PlayStudios (MYPS)

 PlayStudios Net Cash Position

 We struggled to find many positives in these results.
-Its EBITDA missed and its EPS fell short of Wall Street’s estimates.
-Overall, this was a softer quarter.
-The stock traded down 14.6% to $0.77 immediately after reporting.
+Its adjusted operating income missed and its EBITDA fell short of Wall Street’s estimates.
+Overall, this quarter could have been better.
+The stock remained flat at $0.52 immediately after reporting.

 12. Is Now The Time To Buy PlayStudios?